-To request an amendment, write to us.
-In your letter, provide:
+Alternatively you can write a letter to us.
+In the letter, provide:

-- your name, address, phone number and tax file number - the year shown on the tax return you wish to amend for example, 2009 - the tax return item number and description affected by the change - the amount of income or deductions to be added or taken away, if relevant - the amount of tax offsets to be increased or decreased, if relevant - the relevant claim type code, if applicable to the item you are changing - an explanation of why you made the mistake - any additional information, if applicable, to the item being changed, and - a signed and dated declaration as follows: 'I declare that all the information I have given in this letter, including any attachments, is true and correct'.
+- your name, address, phone number and tax file number - the year shown on the tax return you wish to amend for example, 2010 - the tax return item number and description affected by the change - the amount of income or deductions to be added or taken away, if relevant - the amount of tax offsets to be increased or decreased, if relevant - the relevant claim type code, if applicable to the item you are changing - an explanation of why you made the mistake - any additional information, if applicable, to the item being changed, and - a signed and dated declaration as follows: 'I declare that all the information I have given in this letter, including any attachments, is true and correct'.